stevestorey/extjs-reactor/packages/ext-gen/Readme.md

 npm link
 ```

-Now `@extjs/ext-gen` will use your local copy of the generator.
+Now `ext-gen` will use your local copy of the generator.

 ## License